bchcohenlab/academic-kickstart/content/authors/pauline-brandon-bravo-bruinsma/_index.md

 ---
 # Display name
-title: "Pauline Brandon Bravo Bruinsma, BA"
+title: "Pauline Brandon Bravo Bruinsma, BS"

 # Username (this should match the folder name and the name on publications)
 authors: